Progress billing Retainage Pay apps

 Retainage is a percentage withheld from each billing period.
 In many AIA-style workflows it’s applied at the line-item level so totals roll up cleanly and reconcile month-to-month.

-Drift usually comes from inconsistent line-item tracking (SOV vs invoices), retainage handled differently across tools, change orders not reflected consistently, and rollforward math errors that compound over time.
+Drift usually comes from inconsistent line-item tracking, retainage handled differently across tools, change orders not reflected consistently, and rollforward math errors that compound over time.

-Progress billing is the concept (billing as work is completed).
+Progress billing is the concept of billing as work is completed.
 AIA-style billing is a common format used to present progress billing for review, often using G702/G703-style structures.

 QuickBooks Online can support parts of progress billing and retainage for accounting, but it doesn’t generate a reviewer-ready AIA-style pay application package.
 Many teams use QBO for accounting and a separate pay app workflow for the submission package.